TypeScript - constructor overloads / multiple constructors / many constructors

 3. More complicated example

-Constructor overloading requires to write some logic to detect which constructor has been used. public constructor(...args : Array<any>)
+Constructor overloading requires writing some logic to detect, which constructor has been used. public constructor(...args : Array<any>)

-contains common logic where depending of used arguments special case of object creating should be used.
-Using array in common contructor we are able to use totally different constructors with different types on same place.
+contains common logic, where depending on used arguments special case of the object creating should be used.
+Using array in common constructor we are able to use totally different constructors with different types in the same place.

 class Point {